OUR MISSION: To create a well-informed and stigma-free community with access to mental health services for everyone.

 - Build the Organizational Capacity Necessary to Achieve These Goals: Develop foundational resources — people, financial, and organizational infrastructure.

 The community conversation that CONNECT Summit County jumpstarted has moved mental health issues out of the shadows to become a priority in Summit County.
-However, the stigma of mental illness is deeply ingrained in society and battling it will be a marathon, not a sprint.
+However, the stigma of mental illness is deeply ingrained in society and battling it is a marathon, not a sprint.
 Your support sustains CONNECT Summit County for the long run!